keep-community/tbtcswaps/README.md

 The problem of this protocol is that it has a high complexity (-> high chance of bugs) so, at the moment, I don't plan to implement anything like this.

+### Fraud proof protocol
-^[2] This fraud proof system would work in the following way:
+This fraud proof system would work in the following way:
 1. User requests a swap, providing the address/receipt where they want their funds to be sent
 2. Server sends a signed response that includes:
 	- Time